Turning mistakes into opportunities to learn how to succeed

 Praise your children when they make attempts at completing activities, even if they don't succeed.
 Offer a few words of encouragement and you could soon see children thriving, even when they get answers or activities wrong.

-Dr. Peter Goldenthal suggests the following ways to help your children respond positively to adversity:
+Dr. Peter Goldenthal, a widely recognised expert in sibling relationships and child development, suggests the following ways to help your children respond positively to adversity:

 - Put the situation into perspective.
 Show your children that a setback is not the end of the world.